BenjuhminStewart/stew/DOC.md

 ## replace
 ```
-Replace a string in a project
+Replace all instances of a string in a project

 Usage:
 stew replace <old_string> <new_string> [flags]